timmhopp/Itzling_Street_Network/README.md

 # Itzling_Street_Network

 The goal of this web map was to show the connectedness of streets of similar types and their relative importance.

-Under the assumption that streets can be categorised by their importance, this map should reveal the stress lying on the street in question.
+Under the assumption that streets can be categorised and weighted by their importance, this map should reveal the stress lying on the street in question.

-This map also shows the connectivity of streets.
+This map also shows the connectivity of streets of the same type.
 ## Data

 ### Source